Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: interger
     :default: ``20``

-    Number of selection transfers (generations).
+    Number of transfers (generations) that consecutively executes selection matrices from the start of an experiment.
+The number of stabilizaiton transfer equals to the difference between ``n_transfer_total`` and ``n_transfer_selection``.

 |